-- Upward Trending Long-Term Trends: If a trend is going up this means to focus energy on creating content for this trend.
+- Upward Long-Term Trends: If a trend is consistently going up, this means you need to focus energy on creating content for this trend.

-- The digital camera started the demise of the traditional analog camera.
+- The digital camera caused the downturn in searches for traditional analog cameras.

 - The iPhone started the downward spiral of the digital camera.

-Knowing which way the wind is blowing could help a content marketer or publisher understand when it’s time to bail on digital cameras and start flogging products related to mobile phones.
+Knowing which way the wind is blowing could help a content marketer or publisher understand when it’s time to bail on a topic or product category and to pivot to upward-trending ones.

 Google Trends has two great features, one called Related Topics and the other Related Queries.